caiji200/impression/README.md

 ### Bug / Feature Request

-If you find a bug (the app couldn't use normally and / or gave undesired results), kindly open an issue [here](https://github.com/caiji200/impression/issues/new) by including your search query and the expected result.
+If you find a bug (the app couldn't use normally and / or gave undesired results), kindly open an issue [here](https://github.com/caiji200/impression/issues/new) by including your operating steps and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/caiji200/impression/issues/new).
-Please include sample queries and their corresponding results.

 ## Troubleshooting
 build this app need minSdkVersion=21 and targetSdkVersion=29,If your Android studio has not downloaded